State Circle/Maryland Avenue

 Connecting the Naval Academy to State Circle is Maryland Avenue.
 Stop by one of the area's restaurants for a bite to eat before checking out the Hammond-Harwood House, which was built in 1773 and is known for having the “most beautiful doorway in America.”

 State Circle and Maryland Avenue are noted for their small shops and antique stores.
-Packed into these three brick-paved blocks, you'll find shops devoted to gifts, world-class custom jewelers, antique shops, galleries, restaurants, and the Annapolis Bookstore – a local favorite.
+Packed into these three brick-paved blocks, you'll find shops devoted to gifts, world-class custom jewelers, antique shops, galleries, restaurants, and the Old Fox Books – a local favorite.